CollaboRateMgmt/CollaboRate/README.md

    - Crowd members might suspect that fake tasks/microtasks exist to change royalty percentages.
 You must define a way to resolve this suspicion.
 You need to balance information disclosure with intellectual property security.
 You can provide limited information such as tasks summaries.
 Or, you can provide full information to an investigative third party.
 We will later provide detailed solutions for this scenario.

 # Known limitations
 - What if an initial problem statement is more than 2000 characters?
 In that case, the customer or SPOCs will have to themselves do the initial task breakdown.
 They can then crowdsource descendant tasks.

+Initial task breakdown will likely involve:
+- requirement validation.
+- conversion of tabular information to sentences.
+- conversion of images and diagrams to sentences.
+- Breaking large text into smaller independent texts.
+This will usually involve repeated pasting of 'context' sentences before the sentence or sentences that you are making independent.

+Requirements validation is very difficult to crowdsource.
+At present it is out of the scope of this project.
+The remaining activities can be automated.
+Again we consider the creation of such automation tools as out of scope.

 # Questions?
 We try to keep this document as clear and complete as possible.
 Yet you might have questions.
 Based on discussions with various people, we have compiled a list of FAQs [here](https://github.com/sohrabsaran/CollaboRate/wiki/Frequently-Asked-Questions).
 If your question is still not answered, please contact us at the email address given above.